bradypp/personal-website/src/content/about/index.md

 My goal as a developer is to provide pixel-perfect products that feel smooth and are scalable and efficient under the hood.
 I take great satisfaction in successfully building, deploying and maintaining quality products and love the constant learning and problem solving that comes with it.

-I'm a maths graduate from [The University of Manchester](https://www.manchester.ac.uk/) and this experience has definitely helped me stay productive on my learning path in web development.
+I graduated from [Manchester University](https://www.manchester.ac.uk/) with a maths degree in 2015 and have continuously developed my knowledge and skills in web development over the years since.

 Some languages and technologies in my toolbox: